-- the school website translates into the different languages spoken at home by our pupils families - providing a welcoming induction process for newly arrived pupils and their families/carers. - using plain English and translators and interpreters, where appropriate and available, to ensure good spoken and written communications. - identifying linguistic, cultural and religious background of pupils and establishing contact with wider community where possible. - celebrating and acknowledging the achievements of EAL pupils in the wider community. - recognising and encouraging the use of first language. - helping parents understand how they can support their children at home, especially by continuing the development of their first language. - the school uses See Saw and Tapestry to communicate to parents to show their child's learning within school.
+- the school website translates into the different languages spoken at home by our pupils families. - there is an EAL section for parents on our school website with key information. - new starter pack includes a One Page of visuals containing key information. - we also have EAL parent interview form and can book meetings between parent/teacher/EAL Lead to gather more detailed information to enable a smooth transition into school. - providing a welcoming induction process for newly arrived pupils and their families/carers. - using plain English and translators and interpreters, where appropriate and available, to ensure good spoken and written communications. - identifying linguistic, cultural and religious background of pupils and establishing contact with wider community where possible. - celebrating and acknowledging the achievements of EAL pupils in the wider community. - recognising and encouraging the use of first language. - helping parents understand how they can support their children at home, especially by continuing the development of their first language. - the school uses See Saw and Tapestry to communicate to parents to show their child's learning within school. - new EAL pupils will go on a tour with existing pupils using the Buddy Checklist where they can find the locations of the photos and tick them off together.